Best Small Business Loans for Women

 • American Express

-Just keep in mind that traditional lenders typically require businesses to operate for at least two years before extending credit.
-However, some banks work with early-stage startups, such as Bank of America and Wells Fargo.
+Just keep in mind that traditional lenders often require businesses to operate for at least two years before extending credit.
+However, some banks may offer products geared toward early-stage startups, such as Bank of America’s cash-secured line of credit.

 4. Gather required documents